OISF/suricata/doc/userguide/devguide/contributing/backports-guide.rst

     * Old stable release

 For example, at the moment, there are 3 releases based on these Suricata branches:
-    * master: 8.0.0-dev, current development branch
+    * main: 8.0.0-dev, current development branch
     * main-7.0.x: major stable release (note we're changing our naming conventions)
     * master-6.0.x: old stable release